webmad-shared/deploy-to-heroku-react-instructions/README.md

 The purpose of this document is to explain how to deploy the MERN application you have created for your third project to Heroku.

+In order to do that there are several elements you have to consider:

+1. You must have in your project root folder two folders inside
+   1. `server`.
+This will contain your backend using Express, Mongoose models, etc.
+   2. `client`.
+This will contain your React app.

 ## Backend - local environment config
 1. Instalar y configurar el módulo `dotenv` .
 Acordaos de requerir el módulo donde sea necesario.
 2. En el fichero `.env`, añadir la URL de la base de datos local.
 También tenemos que añadir otrosdatos que no queremos que se suban al repositorio (credenciales, claves API...).